DaliborLis/rodinne-peceni-web-server/README.md

 dig TXT _acme-challenge.rodinnepeceni.cz
 dig TXT _acme-challenge.www.rodinnepeceni.cz
 # When the records contain the new verification challenge values, press enter in the terminal window to finish the DNS verification challenge
+# Finally restart the nginx server to load the new certificates
+sudo service nginx restart
 ```

 ## nginx configuration